MemInsight: Autonomous Memory Augmentation for LLM Agents: Autonomous Memory Augmentation

 \subsubsection{Annotation and Attribute Prioritization}

 Subsequently, the generated attributes and their corresponding values are used to annotate the agent's memory.
-Annotation is done by aggregating attributes and values in the relevant memory in the form:
+Annotation is done by aggregating attributes and values in the relevant memory. \\Given an interaction $i$, the module applies an LLM-based extraction function $\mathcal{F}_{\text{LLM}}$ to produce a set of attribute–value pairs:

-where $m_i$ stands for relevant memory and $a_i, v_i$ denote attributes and values respectively.
-The relevant memory may correspond to turn or session level.
-Attributes are typically aggregated using the Attribute Prioritization method, which can be classified into Basic and Priority.
-In Basic Augmentation, attributes are aggregated without a predefined order, resulting in an arbitrary sequence $i_1,..,i_n$.
+where: \( a_j \in \mathcal{A} \) represents the attribute (e.g., emotion, entity, intent) and \( v_j \in \mathcal{V} \) the value of this attribute These attributes are then used to annotate the corresponding memory instance $m_i$, resulting in an augmented memory $M_a$: $M_a = \{(A_1, \tilde{m}_1), (A_2, \tilde{m}_2), \dots, ( A_i, \tilde{m}_i)\},$ Attributes are typically aggregated using the Attribute Prioritization method, which can be classified into Basic and Priority.
+In Basic Augmentation, attributes are aggregated without a predefined order, resulting in an arbitrary sequence.
 In contrast, Priority Augmentation sorts attribute-value pairs according to their relevance to the memory being augmented.
-This prioritization follows a structured order in which attribute \( i_1 \) holds the highest significance, ensuring that more relevant attributes are processed first.
+This prioritization follows a structured order in which attribute $(A_1, \tilde{m_1})$ holds the highest significance, ensuring that more relevant attributes are processed first.